acotto1ksu/OS_HW2/readme.md

 Expected output given the default ``input.txt`` file provided in the repo:
 ![alt text](image.png)

-Expected output given an ``input.txt`` file that represents a table of a system not in a safe state:
+Expected output given an input file that represents a table of a system not in a safe state:
 ![alt text](image-1.png)

 ## Solution